jjvanzon/Circular-Language-Spec-Plans/future/tone-change/planning-docs-tone-change.md

     - [x] `Parameters Spec Update Ideas.md`
     - [x] `Relationships Spec Update Ideas.md`
     - [x] `Static Spec Idea.md`
         - [x] The second half is an idea, that is explanatory on some of my ideas about static.
 But also it uses a concept I want to put out of scope: Code = Data.
-I want to save such concepts for 'Encircle Language JJ's Construct Proposals' or something.
+I want to save such concepts for 'Circular Language JJ's Construct Proposals' or something.
         - [x] I might not want to remove it, if I look at that it explains how I see 'static' in a broader view.
         - [x] But to understand my own doubts about the different ways to see the concept of 'static' that idea description explains a lot and otherwise I might think: where did that idea go and how might it work?
         - [x] I feel that this concept of static might have a place in the general descriptions, but to apply this to the concept of Code = Data, though interesting to me, might not be part of that, because it may confuse and alienate the reader, who might be more familiar with more regular implementations of the concept.